taplytics/Taplytics-Android-SDK/EXPERIMENTS.md

 2. Default Value
 3. TaplyticsVarListener

-Just as for synchronous variables the type of the variable is defined in the first diamond brackets, and can be a `String`, `Number` or `Boolean`.
+Just as for synchronous variables the type of the variable is defined in the first diamond brackets, and can be a `String`, `Number`, `Boolean` or `JSON`.

 For example, using a variable of type `Number`: